 There are certain conditions where women don’t experience severe symptoms and this could lead to misdiagnosis in many cases.
 Some of the conditions wherein women experience milder symptoms as compared to men are stroke and heart attack.

 With a stroke, the typical risk factors are having a familial history of stroke, diabetes, high BP, smoking, and high salt and fat diet.
 However, certain factors predispose women to stroke such as being pregnant, using birth control pills, having a thick waistline (this happens with most women post-menopause), and migraine headaches.
-Not only that, women often have different and milder symptoms such as weakness, fever and memory problems.
-Since they don’t complain of the typical symptoms such as sensory abnormalities and extreme weakness, the stroke is often misdiagnosed or goes undiagnosed until it becomes a full-blown problem.
+Not only that, women often have different symptoms during a stroke when compared to the typical symptoms that men report.
+These symptoms can include nausea or vomiting, seizures, hiccups, trouble breathing normally, fainting, loss of consciousness, and general weakness.
+Because these symptoms are unique to women, it may be difficult to connect them to stroke immediately and this can delay treatment, which may hinder recovery.

 As with a stroke, the symptoms that manifest in women and men are different in a heart attack.
 The most common symptom of a heart attack is the feeling of heavy pressure on the chest (as if an elephant were sitting on it) and most women don’t experience it.
 Women typically experience shortness of breath, lightheadedness, pressure in the upper back, and pain anywhere between the upper abdomen and lower chest.
 These symptoms are often confused with those of flu or gastritis and thus help isn’t sought.